 Trinity College Dublin

-Susan Murphy, Trinity College Dublin, MDP Program co-ordinator firstname.lastname@example.org
+Elaine Elders, Trinity College Dublin, MDP Program Administrator firstname.lastname@example.org

-The Trinity College Dublin Masters in Development Practice (MDP) is a two-year fulltime programme that offers professional trans-disciplinary graduate degree training that addresses the challenges of sustainable development through a blend of rigorous academic courses and practical engagements.
-The MDP is based in Trinity College, The University of Dublin (TCD) School of Natural Science and is delivered by staff from all faculties across the university, in collaboration with leading scientific researchers, and national and international organisations with specialist skills.
+The Trinity College Dublin Masters in Development Practice (MDP) offers professional trans-disciplinary graduate degree training that addresses the challenges of sustainable development through a blend of rigorous academic courses and practical engagement.
+The MDP is based in Trinity College, The University of Dublin (TCD) School of Natural Science and is delivered by staff from faculties across the university, in collaboration with leading scientific researchers, and national and international organisations with specialist skills.

-The goal of the Dublin MDP is to produce rounded development practitioners with a deep understanding of scientific methods and techniques to reduce global poverty, in addition to extensive on-the-ground training in developing country contexts, and in international organizations.
+The goal of the Dublin MDP is to produce rounded development practitioners with a deep understanding of scientific methods and techniques to reduce global poverty, in addition to extensive on-the-ground training in developing contexts and in international organizations.
 The course modules are categorized according to each of the Global MDP Program’s four pillars—health, natural, social, and management sciences.
 Some are categorized as cross-disciplinary, although the program as a whole emphasizes the interconnectedness between development issues in these four fields.
 The MDP is rooted in evidence that effective public policy must be science-based.
-Course offerings include a blend of traditional class-room based modules and three internships including two international field training placements.
+Course offerings include a blend of traditional classroom-based modules and internships/research placement.

 - Statistics; Impact Measurement in Development

 - Research design, methodology, and methods including (including training in leading edge quantitative, qualitative, and digital tools and techniques).

 - Project and programme management